-5. Door trim.
+5. Door Trim

 Much like window trim, door trim is traditionally installed as a frame with 3 sides because for obvious reasons door trim has no bottom.

 As with windows the most elaborate way to trim a door is to use a custom design.
 Separate pieces of trim for the top and sides.
 Because each piece is different the trim can be richly detailed and quite ornate.
-Each piece is cut and installed installed separately, getting you the exact profile and look you want.
+Each piece is cut and installed separately, achieving the exact profile and look you want.

-6. Crown molding.
+6. Crown Molding

 Just adding something as simple as a basic crown molding can transform even the most basic room into something rich and elegant.